kennethsible/mkvpriority/README.md

 # MKVPriority - MKV Track Prioritizer

-A fast, configuration-driven tool designed to prioritize audio and subtitle tracks in MKV files.
-It was originally created to prioritize Japanese audio tracks with ASS subtitles for watching anime.
+**MKVPriority** assigns configurable priority scores to audio and subtitle tracks, similar to custom formats in Radarr/Sonarr.
+MKV flags, such as default and forced, are automatically set for the highest-priority tracks (e.g., 5.1 surround and ASS subtitles), while lower-priority tracks (e.g., stereo audio and PGS subtitles) are deprioritized.

 > [!IMPORTANT]
-> MKVPriority **modifies track flags in-place** using `mkvpropedit` (no remuxing, non-destructive), allowing media players to automatically select the best audio and subtitle tracks according to your preferences.
+> MKVPriority modifies track flags in place using `mkvpropedit` (**no remuxing, non-destructive**), allowing media players to automatically select the best audio and subtitle tracks according to your preferences.

 ## Features

-- Assigns configurable priority scores to audio and subtitle tracks (similar to custom formats in Radarr/Sonarr)
+- Assigns **configurable priority scores** to audio and subtitle tracks (similar to **custom formats** in Radarr/Sonarr)
-- Automatically sets default/forced flags for the highest priority tracks (e.g., Japanese audio and ASS subtitles)
+- Automatically sets **default/forced flags** for the highest priority tracks (e.g., Japanese audio and ASS subtitles)
-- Deprioritizes unwanted audio and subtitle tracks (e.g., English dubs, commentary tracks, signs/songs)
+- Deprioritizes **unwanted audio and subtitle tracks** (e.g., English dubs, commentary tracks, signs/songs)
+- Periodically scans your media library and processes new MKV files (using a cron job with **archive mode**)

 ## CLI Usage